demonye/cosmoline-frontend-take-home-test/README.md

 The main objective is that the code you submit is easy to understand, well-structured and works.

+The test is using [angular material](https://material.angular.io/) to build UI, you could use any other UI library or plain html/css if you're not familiar to it.

 ## Tasks

 - Create a UI Component that filters the users by role